The Geographical Pivot of History: The World Island

+The Heartland

-The Heartland lay at the centre of the world island, stretching from the Volga to the Yangtze and from the Himalayas to the Arctic.
-Mackinder's Heartland was the area then ruled by the Russian Empire and after that by the Soviet Union, minus the Kamchatka Peninsula region, which is located in the easternmost part of Russia, near the Aleutian Islands and Kurile islands.
+The Heartland lies at the centre of the World Island, stretching from the Volga to the Yangtze and from the Arctic to the Himalayas.
+Mackinder's Heartland was the area then ruled by the Russian Empire and after that by the Soviet Union, minus the Kamchatka Peninsula region, which is located in the easternmost part of Russia, near the Aleutian Islands and the Kuril Islands.

 Strategic importance of Eastern Europe

 Later, in 1919, Mackinder summarised his theory thus:

 Any power which controlled the World-Island would control well over 50% of the world's resources.
 The Heartland's size and central position made it the key to controlling the World-Island.

 The vital question was how to secure control for the Heartland.
 This question may seem pointless, since in 1904 the Russian Empire had ruled most of the area from the Volga to Eastern Siberia for centuries.
 But throughout the nineteenth century: